sebastiano123-c/DroneIno/README.md

 After connecting to DroneInoTelemetry network using the password `DroneIno`, dial in your browser's search bar `292.168.4.1`.
 That's it.
 You don't have to download anything, it's just there.

+### **Connection using ESP32-CAM**
+Now on developing, the ESP32-CAM promises to be the best solution for the telemetry.
+Without it, it is only possible to set PID parameters.
+Instead, with the ESP32-CAM, the flying experience will be much more interactive.
+<ins>*The description full will available in the future*</ins>

 # **Roadmap**
 As one can see in the pinmap folder, I am planning to test it on other boards, but at the moment this works only for ESP32.